Conference on College Composition and Communication: Annual convention

 CCCC holds an annual convention, which usually has over 3000 members in attendance.
 The location of the convention and convention chair changes from year to year.
 The convention is primarily made up of scholarly panels, featured speakers, committee meetings, special interest group meetings, and workshops.
-An additional part of the convention is the Research Network Forum (RNF) -- a round-table venue where novice and experienced researchers gather to present works-in-progress, discuss methodologies, and share possible future projects—which has been called the "unofficial mentoring arm of CCCC" as well as the Qualitative Research Network (QRN).
+An additional part of the convention is the Research Network Forum (RNF) -- a round-table venue where novice and experienced researchers gather to present works-in-progress, discuss methodologies, and share possible future projects—which has been called the "unofficial mentoring arm of CCCC."
+While Research Network Forum invites all researchers in Composition/Rhetoric/Writing Studies to submit a proposal, the Qualitative Research Network (QRN) focuses only qualitative research.
 In addition, the opening meeting of the convention usually features the CCCC Chair's Address, during which the convention chair addresses the entire assembly of participants, often articulating a vision of the field of rhetoric and composition.

 Awards

 The convention is also the time when CCCC presents several yearly awards, including the Exemplar Award (which recognizes an individual who has served as an exemplar for the organization), Outstanding Book Award, Outstanding Teaching Award, Richard Braddock Award (for the most outstanding article in CCC), the Stonewall Service Award (which recognizes those who have consistently worked to improve the experiences of sexual and gender minorities within the organization and the profession), the James Berlin Memorial Outstanding Dissertation Award, Chair's Memorial Scholarship (for graduate students presenting at the convention), Writing Program Certificate of Excellence, in addition to several others, including a variety of awards supporting travel to the conference.